SpookyUmi/gatsby-portfolio/README.md

 ## 🚀 Let's get started

+That is my first project using **Gatsby**.
+I'm new to the React environment and I wanted to explore *further possibilities* !
+I thought Gatsby would be a great solution for my portfolio, as I wanted a **static**, **performant**, **easy to run** and to use website.
+To sum up, it allows me to focus on the content I share on this portfolio while learning to use a funny framework 🎉

+## Process

+### What's in there ?

+First, I determined the structure of this portfolio.
 This new version will be composed of :
 - A **homepage** with :
   - A quick **presentation**
   - A **music** I'd like to share